-This is a continuation of the transcript of a Webinar hosted by InetSoft in April 2017 entitled "Geographic Business Intelligence."
+This is a continuation of the transcript of a Webinar hosted by InetSoft entitled "Geographic Business Intelligence."
 The speaker is Mark Flaherty, CMO at InetSoft.

 Mark Flaherty (MF): Now let’s run through a few examples of the typical uses of integrated geographic and business intelligence that we are starting to see emerge.
 One of the most common cases is market analysis, understanding your customers, where they are and what are their needs.
 Although a lot of the language we use here is found more commonly in the commercial sector, the public sector agencies also do similar things with census data.
 For instance some counties have taken census and mosaic data and used that information to model decisions such as planned location of community centers, walk-in centers, libraries, et cetera, based on the demographic data and based on people’s preferences.